rulewis/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 This enables you to test and refine various versions of your offers with no impact on the targeted recipients.

+>[!NOTE]
+>
+>This capability simulates a single request to the [!DNL Decisions] API.
+Learn more on [Deliver offers using the Decisions API](../api-reference/decisions-api/deliver-offers.md).

 To access this feature, select the **[!UICONTROL Simulation]** tab from the **[!UICONTROL Decision management]** > **[!UICONTROL Offers]** menu.

 ![](../../assets/offers_simulation-tab.png)